 At this stage of the proceedings, Mr Hamilton moved for an adjournment of the examination of Mr Bell, in order that the assignation referred to in his deposition might be produced, which was agreed by the Sheriff.

-Compared to the Bankrupt, who on being re-examined, deponent-I have just heard my deposition read over, emitted on 3d instant.
+Compeared the bankrupt, who on being re-examined, deponed – I have just heard my deposition read over, emitted on 3rd instant.
 16th October is stated in more than one instance when it should have been 16th November.
-In accounting for the bricks sold by me since 1st August last, i omitted to state that there is included in the sum of £350 given as the price of these, some accounts not yet recovered.
+In accounting for the bricks sold by me since 1st August last, I omitted to state that there is included in the sum of £350 given as the price of these, some accounts not yet recovered.
 I was called upon by the trustee to produce my time books.
 I said to him yesterday I would do so if I could find them.
-They may be in the office to which I have not access, or they may have been mislaid.
-The sum entered in the cash book as paid to the workmen was paid in cash over and above the lines I gave them to ????lock.
-In particular, I swear that James McGarrby ???? workmen, was paid in cash the sum set opposite his ???? that over and above said lines.
+They may be in the office to which I do not have access, or they may have been mislaid.
+The sum entered in the cash book as paid to the workmen was paid in cash over and above the lines, I gave them to ????lock.
+(Mr Bullock?)
+In particular, I swear that James McGarraby ???? workmen were paid in cash the sum set opposite his ???? that over and above said lines.
 The sum of £40 stamp to be due by my estate to James Thomson, Dumbarton was ??? by me from him in two sums of £10 and £36.
-That was in the beginning of summer at Dumbarton, and ????? about July, both of last year.
+That was at the beginning of summer at Dumbarton, and ????? about July, both of last year.
 I got both of these sums on the condition that I was to deliver to him bricks to that if when he should fall in with a customer for them.
 I at the time granted him a receipt and obligation in terms of our arrangement.
 He never sent me any written intimation to forward the bricks, as he had not got a customer.
 John Lindsay, Holytown, given up in my state of affairs as a creditor for £30, is my brother -in – law.
-He is a clothier there. the debt includes an account for clothes to myself and family for fully two years past, which I think will amount to £20, and the sum of £10 I borrowed from him in the beginning of September last. for which at the time I granted him an I O U. This sum was applied in payment of men’s wages, as well as the £83 stated in my previous deposition.
+He is a clothier there.
+The debt includes an account for clothes to myself and my family for fully two years past, which I think will amount to £20, and the sum of £10 I borrowed from him at the beginning of September last. for which at the time I granted him an I O U. This sum was applied in payment of men’s wages, as well as the £83 stated in my previous deposition.
 I did not tell Mr Wilson, engineer, that I had borrowed money from a friend to take out sequestration.